joewils/lamernews/README.md

-Fork
+Fork - SQLite Migration
 ===

-This fork supports Redis 5.0, jQuery 3.7 and Ruby 2.7.3+
+This fork has been migrated from Redis to SQLite, supporting SQLite 3.x, jQuery 3.7 and Ruby 2.7.3+

+**🎉 MIGRATION COMPLETED**: This version uses SQLite instead of Redis as the database, providing improved data integrity, simplified deployment, and ACID compliance while maintaining all original functionality.

 About
 ===

-Lamer news is an implementation of a Reddit / Hacker News style news web site written using Ruby, Sinatra, Redis and jQuery.
+Lamer news is an implementation of a Reddit / Hacker News style news web site written using Ruby, Sinatra, SQLite and jQuery.

 The goal is to have a system that is very simple to understand and modify and that is able to handle a very high load using a small virtual server, ensuring